gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

 The only required cartridge is the openshift-origin-cartridge-cron-1.4 package.

+For a complete list of all cartridges that you are entitled to install,  you can perform a search using the yum command that will output all OpenShift Enterprise cartridges.

+**Note:  Execute the following on the node host.**

+	# yum search origin-cartridge

 **Note:  If you are installing a multi-node configuration, it is important to remember that each node host *must* have the same cartridges installed.**

 For this lab, assume that we want to only allow scalable PHP applications that can connect to MySQL on our OpenShift Enterprise deployment.
 Issue the following command to install the required cartridges: